dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - `permissions`: ID or a permission set (optional, but if omitted, very restricted default permissions apply)
 - `comment`: a comment for this specific value (optional)

-There are two variants of text: Simple (UTF8) and complex (XML).
+There are two variants of text: simple (UTF-8) and complex (XML).
 Within a text property, multiple simple and complex text values may be mixed.
 Both simple and complex text values can be used inside all gui_elements that are defined in an ontology (SimpleText, Richtext, Textarea, see [here](dsp-tools-create-ontologies.md#textvalue)).
-But typically, you would use UTF8 in a SimpleText, and XML in Richtext or Textarea.
+But typically, you would use UTF-8 for SimpleText and Textarea, and XML for Richtext.

 #### Simple text (UTF-8)